 Your septic leach field in Sussex County is usually a large, flat area close to your septic tank.
 Most of the time, this area is well away from your house so that you are not tempted to put buildings, landscaping, or anything else on it.

 If you don’t have a large, flat space that fits this description, you may need to look at the original plans for your septic system or have someone investigate the question so you can find out where it is.

 When wastewater leaves your home, it flows to the septic tank, then the liquid leaves the tank and goes to the absorption area (also may be called a seepage area).
 The absorption area is made up of all the rocks and sand that filter the wastewater until it’s clean.
 It essentially turns it into rainwater.

 How Do I Keep My Leach Field Working Well?

 The best way to keep your septic drain field working well is to maintain your entire septic system properly.
 This includes:

-When you need help with your leach field, contact our experts at Wilson Services.
+When you need help with your leach field in Sparta or the surrounding area, contact Sussex County’s septic company, Wilson Services.
 We’ll get there fast to help you get your septic system working again soon.